Thick and creamy apple butter in under an hour? Yes, it’s absolutely possible!

-- Spread it on my 3-ingredient flatbread along with a slice of melty brie or grassfed cheddar.
+- Spread it on my 3-ingredient flatbread along with a slice of melty brie or cheddar.

 - Make apple butter pumpkin pie!

 I also recently put this on a fall cheese tray (along with a jar of homemade apple chutney) and it was a huge hit!
-I’ll have to share my “recipe” for an epic fall cheeseboard soon because it was fan-apple-tastic.
+If you’re looking to make a fall cheeseboard this season, let me tell you mine was fan-apple-tastic.
 Yes, I realize that I just made up that word.
 And yes, I realize it’s a fab-apple-ulous word.
 And yes, I realize that adding the word apple to an already existing word is NOT a thing.
 Except for here on my blog, where whatever I say is a thing.
 And yes, I’ll stop now…

 I can’t believe that I used to spend HOURS making apple butter in my slow cooker.
 Forget low and slow you guys.
 In a world where instant gratification is everything, the pressure cooker is king.
 No need to wait for apple butter, put the king to work and pressure cook those apples!